eic/epic-analysis/README.md

-# SIDIS-EIC
+# EPIC-ANALYSIS

-General purpose analysis software for SIDIS at the EIC
+General purpose analysis software for (SI)DIS at the EIC

 This repository provides a set of common tools for the analysis of both full and fast simulations, including the following features: